stratdev3/SimpleW/documentation/simplew/docs/guide/tls-certificates.md

 ## Example for local test

-The example bellow will use a pregerenarated certificate.
-Use only locally for testing, do not use in production !!
+The example below uses a pregenerated certificate.
+Use it only for local testing; do not use it in production!

 ```csharp
 using System;